corda/corda-runtime-os/applications/tools/p2p-test/p2p-layer-deployment/README.md

 ./applications/tools/p2p-test/p2p-layer-deployment/build/install/p2p-layer-deployment/bin/p2p-layer-deployment deploy [-n <namespace>]
 ```
 This will deploy a cluster named `p2p-layer` on you minikube (it will destroy any running cluster with that name).
+It will also configure the gateway and link manager
 Some additional options are:
 ```
   -d, --dry-run              Just output the yaml the stdout, do not interact